Agile Transformation: Manifesto and Principles of Agile

 - Team must need to change with the change of environment to remain agile.

-In next post I will discuss about different agile frameworks and how to select your best framework considering few different aspects.
+In the next post, I will discuss different agile frameworks and how to select your best framework considering a few different aspects.

 Md.
 Mojammel Haque

 Md.
 Mojammel Haque is a passionate software engineer with more than 10 years of software development experience using different .NET technologies like ASP.NET MVC, ASP.NET Web API, ASP.NET Web Forms, C#, Entity Framework, SQL Server, Unity IOC etc.